-Ove (Rolf Lassgaring;rd) seems to be a neighbour from hell.
-Every morning he pedantically makes his control round, notes down all the wrong parkers, locks away disruptive bicycles and makes sure that the garbage is disposed of properly.
-Ove does not take much pleasure with his constant controls and his grumpy nature.
-But only a few know the sad story behind Ove's behaviour.
-For he actually has a damn big heart, which seems to know no joy after the death of his beloved wife.
-When he also loses his job and is doomed to early retirement, Ove decides that the time has come to leave this world.
-But then a new family moves in next door and throws his plan overboard…
+Ove (Rolf Lassgård) seems to be a neighbour from hell.
+He pedantically makes his inspection rounds every morning, taking note of all the parking violations, locking up troublesome bikes, and making sure trash is disposed of properly.
+Ove doesn't take much pleasure in his constant checks and his grumpy manner.
+But only a few people know the sad story behind Ove's behaviour.
+Because actually he has a damn big heart, which seems to know no joy after the death of his beloved wife.
+When he also loses his job and is doomed to early retirement, Ove decides the time has come to leave this world.
+But then a new family moves in next door, throwing his plan for a loop.

-Dramaturgically the film has two levels.
-On the one hand there is the story of an unusual friendship between Ove and his new neighbours, which is interspersed with sometimes somewhat black humour.
-There are numerous clichés served and Ove's transformation from the old curmudgeon to the lovable grandpa next door doesn't offer many surprises either.
-But the realization - from the wonderful play of Rolf "Wallander" Lassgaring;rd over the music up to the atmospheric camera work - always hits exactly the right point and works in spite of a certain predictability simply best.
+Dramaturgically, the film has two levels.
+On the one hand, there is the story of an unusual friendship between Ove and his new neighbours, which is interspersed with occasionally somewhat black humour.
+Here, numerous clichés are used again and again and Ove's transformation from an old curmudgeon to a lovable grandpa from next door doesn't really offer many surprises.
+But the realization - from the wonderful acting of Rolf Wallander Lassgård over the music to the atmospheric camera work - always hits exactly the right spot and works despite a certain predictability simply Best.

-The second level is the very emotional view on Ove's life.
-From his childhood to the loss of his father to his great love Sonja (Ida Engvoll).
-These scenes are full of magical little moments that help the viewer to see Ove more and more with different eyes.
-With a perfect mixture of enigmatic humour, romanticism going to the heart and touching drama, a constantly increasing emotionality is built up, which culminates in a finale, in which hardly an eye should stay dry.
-But even though the ending can't really be described as cheerful, the audience isn't released from the cinema in frustration.
-As with the rest of the film, Hannes Holm knows perfectly how to stage the ending in a way that cheerfulness and sadness go hand in hand and the viewer is not only released into reality with a tear in his eye, but also with a smile on his lips.
+The second level is the very emotional look at Oves life.
+From his childhood to the loss of his father to the love of his life, Sonja (Ida Engvoll).
+These scenes are full of magical little moments that help the viewer see Ove more and more through different eyes.
+With a perfect mix of subtle humor, heartfelt romance and touching drama, an ever-increasing emotionality is built up, culminating in a finale that will hardly leave a dry eye in the house.
+But even though the ending can't really be called happy, the audience won't leave the cinema frustrated.
+As with the rest of the film, Hannes Holm knows perfectly how to stage the ending in such a way that happiness and sadness go hand in hand here completely harmoniously and the viewer is released into reality not only with a tear in his eye, but also with a smile on his lips.